 - Any documents incorporated by reference in any such bylaws

-The following is a directory of all approved policies of the Town of Coaldale, which relate to planning and development (Part 17 of the MGA) within the city.
+The following is a directory of all approved policies of the Town of Coaldale, which relate to planning and development (Part 17 of the MGA) within the town.

 Master Plans and Development Bylaws and Procedures: